Skip to content

 First thing I tried: turn my past conversations, resumes, and essays into text embeddings, index them, and retrieve at runtime.

-The fundamental issue: my corpus was too small to need vector retrieval and too personal to benefit from fuzzy matches.
+My corpus was too small to need vector retrieval and too personal to benefit from fuzzy matches.
 Embeddings shine when a corpus is huge.
 Mine could fit in a single file.
 I was adding infrastructure for its own sake.

 Next I tried OpenAI's threads API with two agents: